Rear Projection TV Teardown

 I have been using LM317 chips for power regulation to this point and they work incredibly well.
 See how to build an adjustable power supply for just a few dollars to find out more about the LM317 regulators.

 The 780x CT regulators from this TV are similar but different to the LM317s.
 Rather than adjustable voltage they provide a set voltage equal to the last two numbers in the name.
-They are supposed to limit current output to 1.5 Amps.
+They can handle around 1.5 Amps.

 In the image above, the green chip is a 7805CT for 5v output, the blue chips are 7808CTs at 8v and the red one is the 7812CT at 12v.

 I salvage many motors from printers, etc, and I currently use cheap H-bridge type motor controllers to run these.
-I believe I can build my own controllers for these motors using MOSFETs.
+I've started building my own higher-capacity controllers for these motors using transitors.

-There are at least a dozen of these MOSFETs in one of these TVs.
+There are at least a dozen large MOSFETs and other transistors in one of these TVs.
 There are also plenty of heat-sinks to cool them.

 Resistors, diodes and capacitors are cheap to buy, but there is an environmental cost in their production.
-I have salvaged enough of them from this teardown to complete many projects.
+I tend to only grab the ones that have long enough legs that you can cut them off rather than de-soldering.
+I have salvaged enough of them from this teardown to complete a few projects.

-I suspect some of the massive capacitors would actually cost more than spare change, so there are real money savings available here.
+I suspect some of the massive capacitors would actually cost more than spare change, so there may be money savings available there.

 I look forward to playing with the lenses from the CRT projectors.